greg-hutchinson/refactoring/PITCHME.md

 ---
 ## Refactoring - Extract Method
+@snap[West text-06 text-left span-100 ]
-- To turn part of a larger method into it's own method.
+- To turn part of a large method into it's own method.
 - This is the most used refactoring tool
 - Keeps code at the same level of abstraction.
-- Use it everytime you feel like documenting the internals of a method (I.e
+- Use it every time you feel like documenting the internals of a method (I.e

 //These next 5 lines calculate the net pay
+@snapend
 ---
 ## Candidates for Extract Method
+- Duplicate code
 - if then else statements
 - Loops
 - Loop bodies (streams tend to invalidate this statement)